Last Updated on February 3, 2023 by Pinpoint 250

-It was only compared with latte because they both use two ingredients.
+It was only compared with a latte because they both use two ingredients.

 It is a creamier version of the cappuccino.

-However, instead of equal portions of the ingredients, breve has a half-and-half milk composition that gives it a richer taste.
+However, breve has a half-and-half milk composition instead of equal portions of the ingredients, giving it a richer taste.

 2. Which of the two has more caffeine?

-You might think that latte has more caffeine because the espresso flavor is more pronounced.
+You might think a latte has more caffeine because the espresso flavor is more pronounced.

-In truth, though, breve and latte both use two shots of espresso.
+In truth, though, both a breve and a latte use two shots of espresso.
 This means that they have the same amount of caffeine.

 3. Which is healthier?